Vanilla-OS/apx/README.md

 Options:
   -h, --help    Show this help message and exit
   -v, --version Show version and exit
-  --sys         Perform operations on the system instead of the managed container --aur         Install packages from the AUR repository --dnf         Install packages from the Fedora repository
+  --aur         Install packages from the AUR repository --dnf         Install packages from the Fedora repository